nesarw/Fitsclean/README.md

 FitSClean

 Overview
-**NESARW FitSClean** is a Flutter-based application designed for cross-platform compatibility, supporting **Android, iOS, Web, Windows, MacOS, and Linux**.
+**FitSClean** is a Flutter-based application designed for cross-platform compatibility, supporting **Android**.
 This project leverages Firebase for authentication and real-time database management.

 ## 📂 Project Structure
 ```